Stablecoins: Your Comprehensive Guide

 Fiat-Backed Stablecoins

-As the name suggests, fiat-backed stablecoins are backed by fiat currencies like the U.S. dollar.
+As the name implies, fiat currencies like the U.S. dollar back stablecoins.
 Central banks stabilize the fiat currencies backing these stablecoins.
 Therefore, there aren’t usually many price fluctuations to affect the coin’s stability.
 So, their value usually matches that of their backing fiat currency.
 For instance, one Tether (USDT) is equal to one US dollar.

 Crypto-Backed Stablecoins

-These stablecoins are backed by volatile cryptocurrencies.
+Cryptocurrencies that are prone to volatility support these stablecoins.
 So, they are usually prone to high crypto volatility.
 This means that they have to have more collateral than they need in order to maintain stability.
 So, if the supply of the stablecoin is $500, the assets that back it should be at least $1000.
 That way, even if the market becomes volatile, the coin will maintain its value.
 Dai is a good example of such stablecoins.

 Since crypto-backed stablecoins are usually less stable than fiat backed coins, you need to often check on the underlying asset’s performance.
 These stablecoins also require more audits than fiat-backed stablecoins to ensure consistent stability.